davizinho5/laser3d/README.md

-ROS Indigo version tested under Ubuntu 14.04 LTS
+ROS Indigo version tested under Ubuntu 14.04 LTS.

 This software assembles laser scans or point clouds from a laser that is turned by a dynamixel motor and merges them into a bigger point cloud.
 It has the following dependencies:
 - [Point cloud library](http://pointclouds.org/)